-pronunciation, idiomatic, and aural comprehension skills.
+This course is designed to develop intermediate conversation, pronunciation, idiomatic, and aural comprehension skills.
 Conversational and idiomatic skills focus on fluent and appropriate use of oral communication skills in a variety of social, business and/or academic situations.
 Listening comprehension stresses understanding verbal instructions on campus and in the workplace.
 Students also learn appropriate verbal and non-verbal behavior as well as conversation management techniques to exchange ideas in small and large group communication.
+Prerequisite: ESL201 or equivalent.